Chart Color Schemes

 Infrastructure

-Gorokan has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Gorokan has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-AreaSearch has identified three projects that could impact the area, with key ones being Lake Haven Centre Redevelopment, Kanwal-Lake Haven-Gorokan Growth Corridor (Warnervale East / Greater Warnervale), Gorokan Waterfront Masterplan & Foreshore Revitalisation, and Madison Rise Estate.
+The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified three projects that are expected to impact the area.
+Notable projects include Lake Haven Centre Redevelopment, Kanwal-Lake Haven-Gorokan Growth Corridor (Warnervale East / Greater Warnervale), Gorokan Waterfront Masterplan & Foreshore Revitalisation, and Madison Rise Estate.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.